 What do all those different reset options mean?

-When you’re resetting your phone, iOS presents you with a host of different options, and it can be confusing to know which ones to choose.
+When you’re resetting your iPhone, iOS presents you with a host of different options, and it can be confusing deciding which ones to choose.
 Usually, you’ll want to perform the aforementioned factory reset, but here’s an explanation of what the other options do so that you can choose the best reset for your needs.

 Note: If you are selling your phone or turning it over to someone else, the only one that safely erases everything and takes your phone back to its original state is Erase All Contents and Settings.